ane/ane.github.io/_posts/2017-03-23-useless-interfaces.md

   - programming
 ---

-A feature that often irks me in object-oriented code is the prevalence of useless interfaces.
+A feature that often frustrates me in object-oriented code is the prevalence of useless interfaces.
 Interface isn't meant literally here: this applies to traits of Rust/Scala and protocols of Clojure as well.